 When our boys were small, I was a stay-at-home mom.
 We collected our gear and went to the pool in our small town in Indiana, Eric on his trike, Adam in the baby bicycle seat, and Danny in the infant snuggly strapped to my chest.
 When it rained, everybody donned galoshes (how about that for an old-fashioned word?), and we stomped through mud puddles to our everlasting glee.
 It was fun.

 In order to do something more grown up than play alphabet bingo with my oldest, I started to write.
 I won a contest!
 I submitted articles to magazines.
 They were accepted!
 Cool!
 I kept writing until my youngest had a couple years of elementary school under his belt, and then I returned to my first love.
 Teaching.

 RECENT HISTORY.
 As of May 2016, I retired from teaching.
 Twenty-five years.
 Wow!

 I never thought I’d care whether I became a grandma or not.
 Grandmas are old ladies.
 Surprise!
 As soon as the first kiddo was born, I was hooked.
-Now I have six grandchildren.
-No matter where they live, and they all live out of state, I’ll find a way to travel and visit every two months for the first year of the new baby’s life.
+Years later, we have a seventh grandbaby on the way.
+No matter where they live, and they all live out of state, I’ll find the time and the finances to travel and visit every two months for the first year of the new baby’s life.
 You gotta stop and smell the roses with those little ones.
 Now that my oldest son holds the same military rank as my father did when he retired, experience tells me: those grandchildren will be in college before I have a chance to blink twice.

 FUTURE.
 The only reason I retired from teaching was to pursue writing, a growing passion.
 I can’t wait to see where God is leading with this new adventure.
 Will I be a bestselling author?
 Will I blog and write for friends and family to my heart’s content?
 Something in between?